 UX writing & Storytelling — To keep the same familiarity in your app, we have to be mindful of the language used.
-A well-written and thought-through set of labels, instructions, and content will add up to an even more engaged, easy to use & meaningful experience for your users.
+A well-written and thought-through set of labels, instructions, and content will add up to an even more engaged, easy-to-use & meaningful experience for your users.

 The onboarding flow is, perhaps, one of the most important steps of the application.
-The onboarding process is one of the first contacts of the users with the application, and, since it requires a big effort from them (as a lot of information is required), it needs to be engaging and give the user a sense of progress and playfulness.
+The onboarding process is one of the first contacts of the users with the application, and since it requires a big effort from them (as a lot of information is required), it needs to be engaging and give the user a sense of progress and playfulness.

 – Tom Creighton, Wealthsimple

-The typical onboarding flow in fintech platforms collects KYC (Know Your Customer) and AML (Anti Money Laundry) information from the customer - from basic info such as name, address, and phone number, to more confidential information such as income and source of wealth.
+The typical onboarding flow in fintech platforms collect KYC (Know Your Customer) and AML (Anti Money Laundry) information from the customer - from basic info such as name, address, and phone number, to more confidential information such as income and source of wealth.

 During this phase, it is recommended to only ask for the required information and keep the onboarding steps as few as possible.
 Unlocking features one by one is key here, do not ask the user for information that is needed for unlocking a certain feature in the future.